Treatments of Interest for COVID-19

 NIH guidance recommends neither for nor against ivermectin for COVID-19 treatment due to insufficient evidence.50 However, in endemic areas, ivermectin can be considered for strongyloidiasis prophylaxis in patients receiving dexamethasone plus tocilizumab as a treatment for COVID-19.50

-Ivermectin (oral) is well-tolerated when used as directed for its approved indication (strongyloidiasis) or off-label for lice and scabies.50 Adverse effects include nausea, diarrhea, dizziness, itching.50 Overdose, such as happens when people self-medicate with ivermectin intended for animals or take more than the usual dose, can cause vomiting, hypotension, ataxia, seizures, coma, and death.130 It can also interact with warfarin, possibly by inhibiting vitamin K-dependent clotting factors.27
+Ivermectin (oral) is well-tolerated when used as directed for its approved indication (strongyloidiasis) or off-label for lice and scabies.50 Adverse effects include nausea, diarrhea, dizziness, itching.50 In the I-TECH study, 5.8% of ivermectin patients developed diarrhea, which lead to hypovolemic shock in one patient.148 Overdose, such as happens when people self-medicate with ivermectin intended for animals or take more than the usual dose, can cause vomiting, hypotension, ataxia, seizures, coma, and death.130 Ivermectin can also interact with warfarin, possibly by inhibiting vitamin K-dependent clotting factors.27

 Janus Kinase Inhibitors (Baricitinib [Olumiant], tofacitinib [Xeljanz])